 Any time the employer amends the document, he or she must notify Plan participants.
-A pension attorney can assist the employer to ensure the content and distribution of required disclosures complies with applicable regulations.
+A pension attorney can assist the employer to ensure the content and distribution of required disclosures comply with applicable regulations.

 The area of Plan documents is complicated, particularly when the employer wants to customize provisions.
 A pension attorney will help meet Plan objectives and ensure compliance.

 Defined Benefit Plans are complex.
 They are governed by a vast array of statutes, regulations, and agency guidance.
 Your actuary and TPA have the experience to assist with Plan compliance.
 However, employers should resolve legal questions with an attorney.

 There are several areas where the employer may consult a pension attorney, including: